OBF/homepage-planning/design-ideas/fellowships-section/README.md

 -- The blue blurb in the selection criteria is supposed to remain constant while we're scrolling in that section.

--- Please let me know if I should change some alignments or colors and the like!
+-- Please let me know if I should change some alignments or colors and the like, and add and remove any parts!